sumitroyyy/Reddit_mcp_server/README.md

 ## Security & Privacy

-- **Read-only access**: Cannot post, comment, or modify any Reddit content
 - **No authentication storage**: Uses app-only authentication (no user tokens)
 - **Privacy-focused**: Only accesses publicly available Reddit data
 - **No data persistence**: Does not store or cache any Reddit data locally